je-suis-tm/quant-trading/README.md

 # Quant-trading

-This folder contains some quantitative trading strategies I found interesting.
-There are momentum trading, opening range breakout and statistical arbitrage strategies.
-Note that I only do historical data backtesting (basically via Python not C++).
-My assumption is that all trades are frictionless.
-I also might include some weird ideas I came up with.
+Most scripts inside this repository are technical indicator automated trading.
+There are various types of momentum trading, opening range breakout and statistical arbitrage strategies.
+Yet, quantitative trading is not only about technical analysis.
+It can refer to computational finance to exploit derivative price mismatch, pattern recognition on alternative datasets to generate alphas or low latency order execution in the market microstructure.
+Hence, there are a few ongoing projects inside this repository.
+These projects are mostly strange trading ideas I come up with to beat the market (or so I thought).
+There is no options strategy or HFT strategy simply because option price data and ultra high frequency data are very expensive to acquire (even consider platforms like Quantopian or Quandl).
+Additionally, please note that, all scripts are historical data backtesting (basically via Python, not C++, maybe Julia in the near future).
+The assumption is that all trades are frictionless so we don't have to worry about slippage or liquidity.

+### Table of Contents

 <a href=https://github.com/tattooday/quant-trading/blob/master/README.md#1-macd-oscillator>1.MACD oscillator</a>